stumpapp/stump/packages/client/README.md

 - `stores`: Zustand stores that are used to manage global app state.
 - `client.ts`: The react-query client instance.
 - `context.ts`: The app context definition.

+TODO: remove all these `onUpdated` vs `onSuccess` vs `onDeleted`, etc. Just create different hooks for each of these cases.
+It's getting way too messy and complicated!